readthedocs/readthedocs.org/docs/commercial/single-sign-on.rst

 "who have access to what projects on Read the Docs" directly from the provider itself.
 In case you want a user to have access to your documentation project under Read the Docs, that user just needs to be granted permissions in the VCS repository associated with it.

+You can enable this feature in your organization by going to "your organization detail's page" > :guilabel:`Settings` > :guilabel:`Authorization` and selecting :guilabel:`GitHub, GitLab or Bitbucket` as provider.

 Note the users created under Read the Docs must have their GitHub, Bitbucket or GitLab :doc:`account connected </connected-accounts>` in order to make SSO to work.